-☑ Yes, the Sub-Fund shall exclude any exposure to issuers involved in controversial weapons and war materials Issuers violating global norms such as the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights and who do not demonstrate credible corrective action do not qualify as sustainable investments within the portfolio.
-Adherence to the relevant indicators in this question are checked at quarter by a third party.
-The Investment Manager is informed of any breaches and will take corrective actions in case needed.
+⊠ Yes, the Sub-Fund shall exclude any exposure to issuers involved in controversial weapons and war materials Issuers violating global norms such as the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights and who do not demonstrate credible corrective action do not qualify as sustainable investments within the portfolio.
+Adherence to the relevant indicators in this question are checked daily by the Investment Manager.

-☐ No
+🗆 No